klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/klay.md

 caver.rpc.klay.estimateGas(callObject [, blockNumber] [, callback])
 ```

-Generates and return an estimate of how much `gas` is necessary to allow the transaction to complete.
+Generates and returns an estimate of how much `gas` is necessary to allow a transaction to complete.
 The transaction from this method will not be added to the blockchain.

 **Parameters**